cast-org/figuration/site/4.3/get-started/migration.md

 ## v4.4.0

 ### CSS

+#### Nav
+- Added new lined variant using `.nav-lined`.
+- Added vertical tab and lined variants, both using `.nav-vertical`.
+- Added ability to flip the tab and line variants using `.nav-reverse`, which can be paired with `.nav-vertical`.

 #### Progress bars

 The markup for [progress bars]({{ site.path }}/{{ version.docs }}/components/progress/) has been updated.
 Due to the placement of `role` and various `aria-` attributes on the inner `.progress-bar` element, **some screen readers were not announcing zero value progress bars**.
 Now, `role="progressbar"` and the relevant `aria-*` attributes are on the outer `.progress` element, leaving the `.progress-bar` purely for the visual presentation of the bar and optional label.